 In re: Processed Egg Products Antitrust Litigation, Case No. 2:08-MD-02002 (E.D.
-Pa.) (defending client on claims related to alleged conspiracy to fix the price of shelled eggs and egg products) (Joseph M. Callow, Jr., Brian M. Babb).
+Pa.) (defending client on claims related to alleged conspiracy to fix the price of shelled eggs and egg products) (Brian M. Babb).

 Anthony Williams v.
 Duke Energy Int’l, Inc., Case No. 1:08-CV-46 (S.D.
 Ohio) (defended client on antitrust class claims; court granted Defendants’ motion to dismiss) (James E. Burke).